redmeades/rohan.github.io/_guides/text-for-text.md

 documents like this article, or a more scholarly essay, music, configuration files, data, graphs; all of which can be edited on tablets, phones, computers, by Windows, Macs, and Linux boxes.

+Another way to think about this is in terms of a [100 year infrastructure](https://doriantaylor.com/the-hundred-year-infrastructure) - what formats do you want your documents in in 100 years time?
+A significant number of documents written in the recent past will be in formats that will not exist on that timescale.
+Text will though.

 ## What you can do with your text documents

 At this point we need to look at ‘the unix way’ by which I refer to a philosophy that all unix-based